Wednesday, June 4, 2008

 So often, when we meet someone at a networking event, we collect a business card, and maybe follow up with a WWD email – What We Do.
 We email back, in an attempt to strengthen a connection, but end up just talking about ourselves.
 Compare that to dating…ever been on a first date when the other person spends the whole night talking about themselves?
 Did you enjoy yourself?

-Most do the same online…just take a look at your inbox and you’ll see lots people who send WWD.
-I refer to the resume version of What We Do as WIFM (What’s In it For Me http://recareered.blogspot.com/2010/03/job-seekers-tell-your-readers-wift.html
+Most do the same online…just take a look at my Facebook wall and you’ll see lots people who send WWD.

 The more Business Karma you build with someone, the more of a fan they become.
 If you’ve offered to give help to your in person network, as well as your online social network, just think of how big of a fan base you’ve built!

-Personally, I try to build Business Karma daily, to a large extent through this blog and my Linkedin group Career Change Central, by letting “people crawl around inside my brain for awhile” as one very nice email response described.
+Personally, I try to build Business Karma daily, to a large extent through this blog, by letting “people crawl around inside my brain for awhile” as one very nice email response described.
 Before I wrote this blog, many of my readers who met me in person or through social networking heard me ask “How can I help you?”, or describing my job as “helping people, but my hobby is helping people find jobs”.
 But this blog isn’t about me…it’s about helping you.